Battle of Glasgow (1544): In Scottish chronicles

 Writing about thirty years later, John Lesley and Claude Nau gave a detailed version of events.
 In their account, the Governor, Regent Arran, had heard that Lennox had left Glasgow and came with an army including Lord Boyd.
 Lennox had departed to Dumbarton Castle.
 The Earl of Glencairn, with his followers and men of the Lennox, Renfrew and Glasgow town, met Arran's forces on Glasgow Muir (Moor) a mile east of the town.
 After a long fight with many casualties Regent Arran appeared to have won the day.
 Arran then entered Glasgow and besieged the Bishop's Palace and Cathedral where Lennox had placed his artillery.
 The garrison surrendered and 16 or 18 leaders were hanged.
 Lord Boyd convinced Arran not to destroy and burn more buildings.
 Lennox sent the Earl of Angus and Lord Maxwell to negotiate a truce but he imprisoned them at Blackness Castle and Hamilton.
 Maxwell was indeed warded at Hamilton Castle in April 1544 and wrote to Mary of Guise for her intercession.

 George Buchanan also gives a brief account of the battle.
 Again, while Lennox was absent, Glencairn held off Arran's troops until Robert Boyd's charge.
 Buchanan mentions the Regent's troops carrying off the window shutters and doors of houses in Glasgow, but not the defence of the Castle and Cathedral.
 Robert Lindsay of Pitscottie describes Lennox's hopes for the regency of Scotland and disappointment with Cardinal Beaton.
 Lennox and the Earl of Bothwell were set up as rivals for the hand of Mary of Guise.
 Lennox fortified Glasgow and Arran brought artillery against him.
 Pitscottie gives the date of the encounter as 28 March 1544 and says the siege lasted 10 days.
-He adds a detail that the captains of the Castle were won over by promises of gold, then hung.
+He adds a detail that the captains of the Castle were won over by promises of gold, then hanged.
 Pitscottie says this was the Cardinal's idea.

 Some details check out: there is a record that Lennox was encouraged in the idea he might marry Mary of Guise.
 However, the four later 16th-century chronicles strongly reflect their authors' own political and religious viewpoints and tend to include partisan detail and suggestion.